 The AMSI Vacation Research Scholarship program follows the Intellectual Policy and Plagiarism policy of the university you are enrolled in and/or the AMSI partner organisation you undertake your project with.
 Please ensure you are aware of the relevant policies and requirements.

 AMSIConnect (formerly Big Day In)

 AMSIConnect (formerly Big Day In) is a two day residential conference for successful AMSI Vacation Research Scholarship students, providing them with a unique experience presenting their work to a group of their peers.

 Participants meet in Melbourne, Victoria to present their research projects, participate in a careers panel and attend networking events.
 Attendees at the conference include all AMSI Vacation Research Scholarship students, as well as a select number of academic supervisors.

 Each student delivers a 20-minute presentation, providing an overview of their AMSI Vacation Research Scholarship project, following a set template for slides.
 There is a Cambridge University Book Prize up for grabs, which is awarded each year to the best student presentation, voted for by both peers and supervisors.

 Please note: It is a condition of accepting this scholarship that you attend the full duration of the AMSIConnect conference (refer to Key Dates for details).
 Partial attendance is not acceptable, and may result in non-payment.
 In exceptional circumstances, please contact the AMSI Vacation Research Scholarships organisers at email@example.com to discuss further.

-Scholars must submit both the Research Paper and the Blog via email to email@example.com by 28 February 2018.
+Scholars must submit both the Research Paper and the Blog via our online form by 28 February 2018.

 The Research Paper should be submitted as a .pdf file, using the AMSI Report template and adhering to the AMSI style guide – which are supplied to all successful applicants.
 File name: LASTNAME-ResearchPaper.pdf